dotnet/android/Documentation/project-docs/AssemblyStores.md

 table](#assembly-descriptor-table) and precede the individual assembly streams.

-Placing the hash tables in a single index blob, while "wasting" a certain amount of memory (since 32-bit devices won't use the 64-bit table and vice versa), makes for simpler and faster runtime implementation and the amount of memory wasted isn't big (1000
+Placing the hash tables in a single index store, while "wasting" a certain amount of memory (since 32-bit devices won't use the 64-bit table and vice versa), makes for simpler and faster runtime implementation and the amount of memory wasted isn't big (1000